-Ever wondered about the buildings where the City filters your drinking water or treats your sewage?
-City Utilities operatores a number of facilities including the Three Rivers Water Filtration Plant, Water Pollution Control Plant, Hurshtown Reservoir and others.
+Have you ever wondered where City Utilities filters your drinking water or treats your sewage?
+City Utilities operates a number of facilities including the Three Rivers Water Filtration Plant, the Water Pollution Control Plant, the Hurshtown Reservoir and others.

-This Plant is located in downtown Fort Wayne at the confluence of the three rivers.
-It has the capacity to provide 72 million gallons a day of clean, treated water for cooking, drinking, fire fighting and other uses.
-Click here for a fact sheet on the Filtration Plant.pdf
+Located in downtown Fort Wayne at the confluence of the three rivers the "water plant" has the capacity to provide 72 million gallons a day of clean, treated water for cooking, drinking, fire fighting and other uses.
+Read more about the Three Rivers Water Filtration Plant.

 The Filtration Plant was designed in the Collegiate Gothic architectural style.
-Learn more about the architecture of the Plant.
+Learn more about the architecture of the facility.

 This man-made reservoir is an emergency water supply for Fort Wayne.
 It also provides recreational opportunities such as boating and fishing.
-Hurshtown Reservoir.pdf
+Read more about Hurshtown Reservoir.